peteroupc/html3dutil/doc/H3DU.Material.md

 ### H3DU.Material#diffuse <a id='H3DU.Material_diffuse'></a>

 Diffusion color of this material (also called "albedo").
-See H3DU.PbrMaterial#diffuse, except the information relating to the specular and metalness workflows.
+This is the generally perceived color of the material when specular highlights are absent on the material's surface.
+See also H3DU.PbrMaterial#diffuse; this property corresponds more closely to that in the metallic workflow rather than the specular workflow.

 Type: Array.&lt;Number>